Ismoil6ek/rsschool-cv/cv.md

 **About myself:**

-Currently i'm studying in rs-cchool and at university
+Currently i'm studying at RS-School and at Inha University

 ---
 **Skills and Proficiency:**